tobiasdemaine/ceramassist/readme.md

 - line, triaxle, quadraxial blend tests
 - Firing database with firing schedule and kiln database
 - Ware database, a place to store ware.
-- Distribution, interconnect woo commerce webstore to ware database, manage exhibitions and stock in retailers/galleries
+- Distribution, interconnect wordpress / woo commerce web store to the ware database, manage exhibitions and stock in retailers/galleries

+With a yocto thermocouple, http://www.yoctopuce.com/EN/products/usb-environmental-sensors/yocto-thermocouple you can log your kiln temperature during a firing.

+Libraries used

+	javascript

+		Jquery
+		Jquery UI
+		Bootstrap
+		flot

+	php

+		woocomerce-api
+		yocto temperature

+License

 	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by